khufkens/get_noxy/README.md

 A second function uses the GDAL spatial libraries to read the WMS data from IRCELINE servers which provide data on air quality, for the points of interest.

 Data are finally plotted as a cummulative distribution facet plot using the type parameter (which kind of school in the example) as a grouping factor.
+Results should be similar to those presented in a [the article in "De Morgen" (03/03/2018)](https://www.demorgen.be/binnenland/1-op-3-plekken-voor-kinderen-in-vlaanderen-heeft-slechte-lucht-ontluisterend-ba136584/) with numbers provided by stRaten-generaal.

 ![](https://github.com/khufkens/get_noxy/raw/master/nox_facet_plot.png)